digidotcom/xbee-java/examples/communication/explicit/SendExplicitDataAsyncSample/ReadMe.txt

     3) Switch to the 'Consoles' working mode and open the serial connection so you can see the data when it is received.

-  Finally, launch the sample application, data in explicit format is sent asynchronously to the configured remote ZigBee device whose Node Identifier is 'REMOTE'.
+  Finally, launch the sample application, data in explicit format is sent to the configured remote ZigBee device whose Node Identifier is 'REMOTE'.
 When that happens, a line with the result of the operation is printed to the standard output:

-    Sending data asynchronously [0xA0 - 0xA1 - 0x1554 - 0xC105] >> 48 65 6C 6C 6F 20 58 42 65 65 21 | Hello XBee!...
+    Sending data to 0013A20040XXXXXX [0xA0 - 0xA1 - 0x1554 - 0xC105] >> 48 65 6C 6C 6F 20 58 42 65 65 21 | Hello XBee!...
 Success

      - Where 0013A20040XXXXXX is the 64-bit address of the remote ZigBee device whose Node Identifier is 'REMOTE'.